-Derived from the Greek words “arthro” (joint) and “itis” (inflammation) “Arthritis” is a generic condition that covers several disease affecting the connective tissues in joints, skin and various internal organs.
+Derived from the Greek words “arthro” (joint) and “itis” (inflammation), arthritis is a generic condition that covers several diseases affecting the connective tissues in joints, skin and various internal organs.

 It has two distinct categories of disorders that have a different set of causes and symptoms.

-Characterized by degeneration of cartilage in joints.
+Characterised by degeneration of cartilage in joints.
 It may be caused by an injury, repetitive joint stress or genetic flaws - any of these could produce imbalances in the chemical processes that maintain healthy cartilage.
-The most common arthritic condition and is estimated to effect 8.5 Million people (c.2016) within the UK.
+The most common arthritic condition and is estimated to affect 8.5 million people (c.2016) within the UK.

-A common link with all arthritic disorders is connective tissue
+A common link with all arthritic disorders is the connective tissue

-The body uses connective tissue-including cartilage, tendons and ligaments and skin to hold bones, muscles, lungs, organs and others tissues in place.
+The body uses connective tissue - including cartilage, tendons and ligaments and skin - to hold bones, muscles, lungs, organs and other tissues in place.
 Ligaments, tendons and bursa play important supporting roles in maintaining the strength and stability of joints.

 Symptoms of Arthritis